shivannis/xandr-docs-public/xandr-docs/articles/curate/video-targeting.md

   pixels)
 - **No player width provided**

-<b>Tip:</b> For maximum delivery and reach, we
+> [!TIP]
-recommend that you include **No player width provided** in your targeting, because some inventory (such as Google Ad Manager) is not classified.
+> For maximum delivery and reach, we recommend that you include **No player width provided** in your targeting, because some inventory (such as Google Ad Manager) is not classified.

 You can either click the graphic to make a selection or check the appropriate checkbox.